23yimichael/CarCam/README.md

 https://www.youtube.com/watch?v=oFE0Inj-pr8

-A submission to the 2021 Congressional App Challenge in California's 45th congressional district.
 Made with React Native, CarCam is a powerful dashcam app developed by Michael Yi and Jason Chen.
 Designed to promote safe driving while increasing accessility to dashcam-like software.
+Won 3rd place out of 38 submissions in the 2021 Congressional App Challenge in California's 45th congressional district.